-From time to time, we are a party to various litigation matters and subject to claims that arise in the ordinary course of business including, for example, patent infringement lawsuits by non-practicing entities.
-In addition, third parties may from time to time assert claims against us in the form of letters and other communications.
-There is no pending or threatened legal proceeding to which we are a party that, in our opinion, is likely to have a material adverse effect on our financial condition or results of operations.
+Other than the Ubiquiti Litigation, there is no pending or threatened legal proceeding to which we are a party that, in our opinion, is likely to have a material adverse effect on our financial condition or results of operations.
 However, litigation is inherently unpredictable.
 Regardless of the outcome, litigation can adversely affect us because of defense and settlement costs, diversion of management resources and other factors.